2020 Duke Solid Organ Transplant Summit - VIRTUAL

 All Transplant Advanced Practice Providers are encouraged to register for the pre-Summit, Duke Transplant APP Bootcamp to be held on Friday, October 9, 2020 as a virtual meeting.
 Click Here for more information.

-Registration fee includes access to the live virtual event and on-demand access to recorded content for 1-year following registration.
+The $60 registration fee includes access to the live virtual event and on-demand access to recorded content for 1-year following registration.